damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 ## Learning what Docker image to use

 However, it appears our builds are still slow.
-Let's look inside the logs.
+Let's look at the logs.
 Wait, what is this?

 ```
 Using Docker executor with image ruby:2.1 ...